Inheritance Tax: What You Need to Know

 Inheritance tax (IHT) is a complex topic, but it's important to understand the basics so that you can plan for your estate and reduce the amount of IHT you have to pay.

-This article gives an overview of IHT, and provides examples of what individuals may need to pay.
+This article gives an overview of IHT, and provides examples of what you, or your loved ones may be required to pay.

 What is inheritance tax?